SanjnaKatyal98/SanjnaKatyal98/README.md

 ## I'm a student at BVICAM

 - 👀 I’m currently working on sign language recognition project
-- 🌱 I’m currently learning data science and react
+- 🌱 I’m currently learning react and java full stack
 - 💞️ I love to learn new coding languages and work on my skills
-- 📫 I also know how to play guitar
+- 📫 I also know how to play guitar and paint

 ## Connect with me:
 [<img align="left" alt="SanjnaKatyal98 | Linkedin" width="25px" src="linkedin.com/in/sanjna-katyal-17402612a" />] [linkedin]